-- All students start by studying four subjects with an optional enrichment subject in Year 12.
-This is to ensure a broad range of options, skills building and experiences and ample time to find out which are their best three. - They continue with three or four subjects with an optional enrichment subject in Year 13. - Year 12 students also follow a Games programme and have supervised Private Study.
+All students start by studying four subjects with an optional enrichment subject in Year This is to ensure a broad range of options and experiences, the development of many and different transferable skills and ample time to find out which are their best three.

+- They continue with three or four subjects with an optional enrichment subject in Year

+13.

+- Year 12 students also follow a Games programme, a PSHCE/Lecture programme and have supervised Private Study.

 - Year 13 students also follow a PSHCE/Lecture programme.

 - The subjects currently available are:

 - Ancient History

 - o Art

 - Biology

 - Business Studies

 - Chemistry

-- Computer Science
+- o Computer Science

 - Design and Technology

 - o Economics

 - English Literature

 - French

-- o Further Mathematics
+- Further Mathematics

 - Geography

 - o German

 - History

-- Latin
+- o Latin

-- Mathematics
+- o Mathematics

-- Music
+- o Music

-- Physics
+- o Physics

 - Politics

 - Psychology

-- o Spanish
+- Spanish

 - Sport (BTEC)

 - The additional enrichment subjects currently available are:

-- o EPO
+- o EPQ

+- Critical Thinking

 - o GCSE Italian

-- Beginners Japanese
+- o Beginners Japanese

-- Beginners Chinese

 - o CCF

-- SLST
+- o SLST

+- AS Further Maths (Year 13)
-- All Sixth Formers are strongly encouraged to develop their 360 Profile through an

-extensive programme of co-curricular opportunities.
-These include volunteering,

-mentoring and school leadership, as well as all the activities available throughout
+- All Sixth Formers are strongly encouraged to develop their 360 Profile through an extensive programme of co-curricular opportunities.
+These include volunteering, mentoring and school leadership, as well as all the activities available throughout the school.

-the school.